swapz-finance/swapz-finance.github.io/docs/BindWallet.md

 # Bind Wallet

-You may allow your customer to bind their account with SWAPZ to utilize the features provided by SWAPZ such as acquiring customer's details such as email address and CeFi Wallet addresses.
+You may allow your customer to bind their account with SWAPZ to utilize the APIs & features provided by SWAPZ.
+Besides, you may treat this as a login feature as well.

 ## Flowchart
 <img src="./assets/bindWalletFlowchart.svg" alt="bind wallet flow chart">